zedvex/cursor-ray-cluster-setup/README.md

 # Cursor-Ray Cluster Setup

-A comprehensive system for distributing CPU load across multiple Intel i5 machines and a NUC using Ray, integrated with Cursor IDE and Claude 3.7 Sonnet.
+A comprehensive system for distributing CPU-intensive workloads across multiple machines using Ray, integrated with Cursor IDE and Claude 3.7 Sonnet for enhanced AI-assisted development.

 ## Overview

 This project creates a distributed computing environment that allows you to:

-1. Use your NUC as the head node with Cursor IDE and Claude 3.7 Sonnet integration
+1. Use a powerful machine as the head node with Cursor IDE and Claude 3.7 Sonnet integration
-2. Distribute CPU-intensive tasks across all your older Intel i5 machines
+2. Distribute CPU-intensive tasks (code indexing, linting, formatting, testing) across worker machines
 3. Share code and data via NFS for seamless development
-4. Monitor the cluster performance via a web dashboard
+4. Monitor cluster performance via a web dashboard
 5. Access Claude API via a Ray-powered proxy server

 ## System Requirements

-- Head Node (NUC):
+### Head Node Requirements
-  - Ubuntu Desktop (recommended)
+- Ubuntu 20.04+ or Windows 10/11 with WSL2
 - Python 3.8+
 - Cursor IDE
+- 8GB+ RAM recommended
 - Stable internet connection for Claude API

-- Worker Nodes (i5 machines):
-  - Ubuntu Server (recommended)
+### Worker Node Requirements
+- Ubuntu 20.04+ or any Linux distribution with Python support
 - Python 3.8+
+- 4GB+ RAM
 - Network connectivity to head node

 ## Quick Start

-### 1. Set up the Head Node (NUC)
+### 1. Set up the Head Node

 ```bash
 # Clone this repository